Wild dog and wildlife research in the Coffs area

-North Coast Local Land Services is holding a Community Information Meeting in Bucca on 28 April to update the community on wild dog research which is designed to guide management in the Coffs Harbour area, particularly those residents between the western areas of Coffs Harbour and Bucca to Sandy Beach.
+North Coast Local Land Services is holding a Community Information Meeting in Bucca on 10May to update the community on wild dog research which is designed to guide management in the Coffs Harbour area.
+This event will be of particular interest those residents between the western areas of Coffs Harbour and Bucca to Sandy Beach.

 The project is being managed by North Coast Local Land Services in partnership with NSW Department of Primary Industries, Forestry Corporation of NSW, National Parks and Wildlife Service and Coffs Harbour City Council.
 North Coast Local Land Services is also working with local landholders and the Gumbaynggir Green Teams who undertake field components of the project.

 The project adopts a range of techniques including the use of remote cameras to record wildlife, tracking movement of wild animals with satellite collars, dietary analysis of scats and DNA testing to ascertain the degree of hybridisation (crossbreeding) of dogs and Dingoes.

 Mark Robinson, Land Services Officer said, “The meeting will update the community on the latest developments in the project.